How Tire Warranty Work | Types Of Tire Warranties

 A tire warranty is something that every car driver has come across in their lifetime.
-Even though nowadays, due to improved technology, manufacturers predict the right tire mileage, however, sometimes, the tire doesn’t even come close to the given warranty.
-In this case, a tire warranty is a good backup from losing all of your money and a very credible source that motivates buyers to buy new tires.
+Even though nowadays, due to improved technology, manufacturers predict the right tire mileage, sometimes, the tire doesn’t even come close to the given warranty.
+In this case, a tire warranty is a good backup from losing all of your money and an ensuring factor that motivates buyers to buy new tires.

-Tires without a warranty are always a threat for drivers that this tire might wear off after a few thousand miles, and this is the reason why manufacturers provide warranties with their tires so buyers don’t hesitate before buying their tires.
-With time, the usage of advanced technology has been improving the tread life, this is why now tires come with a high tread wear warranty compared to the tires launched a decade before.
+Tires without a warranty are always a threat for drivers, as this tire might wear off after a few thousand miles, and this is the reason why manufacturers provide warranties with their tires so buyers don’t hesitate before buying their tires.
+With time, the usage of advanced technology has been improving the tread life, this is why now tires come with a high tread wear warranty compared to the tires launched a decade ago.

-Although most of you hear only tread warranties, because it is the common one, however, there are different types of tire warranties that manufacturers provide.
-We will explain each warranty types which will help you make the most out of your tire by properly claiming your warranties from manufacturers.
+Although most of you hear only tread warranties, because it is the common one, manufacturers also provide different types of tire warranties.
+We will explain each warranty type which will help you make the most out of your tire by properly claiming your warranties from manufacturers.

 Tread Life Tire Warranty

 A treadwear warranty is something when you get on the treadwear.
 It is given on tread mileage like a (50K) fifty thousand miles treadwear warranty.
 If your tires wear off earlier than the treadwear warranty you will get a reimbursement on the remaining tread life the tire has to cover.
-For example, if the tire has a 20K miles treadwear warranty and it runs for 17K miles, and wear off below 2/32 tread depth, you will get a discount on new tires by calculating the cost of 3K miles of new tires that you choose.
+For example, if the tire has a 20K miles treadwear warranty, runs for 17K miles, and wears off below 2/32 tread depth, you will get a discount on new tires by calculating the cost of 3K miles of new tires that you choose.

 Uniformity Tire Warranty

 This tire warranty is very rarely claimed because the tire manufacturers have made a good system that makes them avoid any mistakes.
 This uniformity warranty can be claimed if the car’s performance is disturbed due to the tire tread and compound.
-For example, if the car is vibrating due to the broken tread belt, irregular wear on one tire, or rubber pop out, only then this warranty can be claimed.
-You will get new tires if you claimed this warranty in the given time.
+For example, if the car is vibrating due to the broken tread belt, irregular wear on one tire, or rubber pop-up, only then can this warranty be claimed.
+You will get new tires if you claim this warranty in the given time and conditions matched.

 Workmanship Tire Warranty

 This type of warranty can be claimed when the tire is defective.
-Sometimes tires are not properly in shape, the tread design does not match, or has a defective tire.
-In this case this type of warranty works.
-Mostly all tire manufacturers provide tires with this type of warranty however, it has a very short period to claim these warranties.
-That is why always check the tire and inspect them carefully while driving, if they are making any problems, and if you find out, then claim the warranty as on as possible.
+Sometimes tires are not properly in shape, the tread design does not match, or the tire is defective.
+In this case, this type of warranty works.
+Mostly, all tire manufacturers provide tires with this type of warranty; however, there is a very short period to claim these warranties.
+That is why always check the tire and scrutinize them while driving if they are causing any problems, and if you find out, then claim the warranty as soon as possible.

 Road Hazard Tire Warranty